d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 ### Loss Function

-Before we start thinking about *how* to fit data with our model, we need to determine a measure of *fitness*.
+Naturally, fitting our model to the data requires that we agree on some measure of *fitness*
+(or, equivalently, of *unfitness*).
-The *loss function* quantifies the distance between the *real* and *predicted* value of the target.
+*Loss functions* quantify the distance between the *real* and *predicted* values of the target.
 The loss will usually be a non-negative number where smaller values are better and perfect predictions incur a loss of 0.
-The most popular loss function in regression problems is the squared error.
+For regression problems, the most common loss function is squared error.
 When our prediction for an example $i$ is $\hat{y}^{(i)}$ and the corresponding true label is $y^{(i)}$, the squared error is given by: